Welcome and thanks for visiting...

 3) Adding Movement With Defensive Slides

 A staple in a basketball player’s practice career, it’s time to introduce the defensive slide.
 While we weren’t implementing speed into either of the previous drills, here is where we begin to mimic the common defensive motions we see when guarding a player in a game.
-Again, as you level up your drills, you may see your players lose some of the foundation we already built.
-Emphasize fundamentals, and ensure players are effectively sliding in their defensive stance and not cross-stepping.
+Again, as you level up your drills, you may see your players lose some of the foundations we already built.
+Emphasize fundamentals and ensure players are effectively sliding in their defensive stance and not cross-stepping.

 4) Introducing Change of Direction